Sarohia94/Project-1-skinfirst/README.md

 * Meta tag for http-equiv credited to my mentor [Chris Quinn](https://github.com/10xOXR) following mid project meeting.
 * How to make the footer stick to the bottom of the page credited to [DEV](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) post.
 * Transition effect styling to the social media icons credited to my mentor [Chris Quinn](https://github.com/10xOXR) following end project meeting.
-* Favicon icon and link tags code from [Favicon.io](https://favicon.io/favicon-generator/) webiste.
+* Favicon icon and link tags code from [Favicon.io](https://favicon.io/favicon-generator/) website.

 ### Content
 * The content was written by the developer Amritpreet Sarohia.